Fifth Ward, Houston: Parks and recreation

 Finnigan Park and Community Center, operated by Harris County Precinct One, is located at 4900 Providence.
 The park has a lighted sports field, a swimming pool, lighted tennis courts, a .65 mile hike and bicycle trail, and a playground.
 The community center has an indoor gymnasium, a weight room a kitchen and a computer room.
 It was named after the person who donated the land for the park in 1939, Annette Finnigan.
 In May 2011 the city announced that it is closing Finnigan Pool.

 The Swiney Community Center, operated by the City of Houston is located at 2812 Cline.
 The center has a playground and an outdoor basketball pavilion.

 The city will establish the Fifth Ward Future Park at 4700 Clinton, 77020.

 The Julia C. Hester House serves as a settlement house and community center.
 As of 1979 it offers youth activities and community services, and it is a part of the United Fund.
 It was originally known as Houston Negro Community Center of the Fifth Ward, but it received its current name before its opening.
 A biracial committee established the center in 1943 to improve the education, health, and welfare of Fifth Ward residents.
 It originally used rented facilities on Lyons Avenue, before moving into a $150,000 building on Solo Street in 1949; the center has occupied the Solo Street building since then.
 West wrote that in the Fifth Ward the Hester House "is as much an institution as Wheatley High."

 The Northeast Family YMCA serves residents of the Fifth Ward.

 Transportation

 Metropolitan Transit Authority of Harris County, Texas (METRO) operates bus routes.
 The agency operates the Fifth Ward/Denver Harbor Transit Center on Lockwood Street.

 Prior to 1952 electric streetcar services were available on Lyons Avenue.
 Buses with steel wheels used these tracks during the late 1950s.

 In media

 Greg Carter created the 1997 film Fifth Ward, financed from borrowed money from his mother and an insurance claim, and later made a derivative television show also called Fifth Ward.

+Fifth Ward is where the rap group “The Geto Boys” originated from.

+The crime novel Act of Love by Joe R. Lansdale is set in the Fifth Ward and tells the story about a fictitious serial killer kalled "The Houston Hacker".